 During development of a financing plan, the CBGSA would also determine whether to apply fees across the Basin as a whole or just within the management areas.
 The CBGSA may choose to apply an assessment across the Basin and a pumping fee within the management areas, or choose to set different levels of assessments or fees based on location within a management area or not, or they may choose another combination of the above approaches based on location.
-On July 10, 2019, the CBGSA Board voted to use a groundwater extraction fee to provide funding for CBGSA activities during the first year of GSP implementation and, on November 6, 2019, the Board established a groundwater extraction fee for the 2020 calendar year.
 Prior to implementing any fee or assessment program, the CBGSA would complete a rate assessment study and other analysis consistent with the requirements of Proposition 218.